-Explore Utrecht canals on an electric boat
+Utrecht canals by electric boat

 Explore Utrecht from the waterside and navigate the canals on an electric boat.
 We hired a boat from Kanoverhuur, a centrally located boat hire company in Oudegracht 4.
 Our bright orange vessel came complete with a map and the stern instruction of ‘make sure you take the first left’ from the staff.

 Cruising along the canals gives you the opportunity to see the iconic wharf cellars and the distinctive Dutch architecture of Utrecht.
 Despite having a map and verbal directions, we managed to get ourselves lost and drifting ever further from the city centre.
 As we slowly sailed by ever more industrial looking building and larger boats, we had a hunch that we had gone ever so slightly off-grid.